-a) The authority of the Commission shall not extend to the review of the following categories of buildings or structures or exterior architectural features in the Historic Districts, and the buildings or structures or exterior architectural features so excluded may be constructed or altered within the Historic Districts without review by the Commission:
+(1) The authority of the Commission shall not extend to the review of the following categories of buildings or structures or exterior architectural features in the Historic Districts, and the buildings or structures or exterior architectural features so excluded may be constructed or altered within the Historic Districts without review by the Commission:

-- 1) Temporary structures or signs subject to the applicable sections of the Zoning By-Laws. - 2) Walks, walls, fences, terraces, and driveways serving dwellings in areas zoned for single family residences. - 3) Storm windows, storm doors, screen doors, window screens, window air conditioners, antennas for communications equipment, solar panels, greenhouses, and windmills. - 4) Buildings which do not require a building permit. - 5) Signs in conformity with the Town of Sherborn Zoning By-Laws. - 6) Color of paint on previously painted surfaces. - 7) The reconstruction, substantially similar in exterior design, of a building, structure or exterior architectural feature damaged or destroyed by fire, storm or other disaster, provided such reconstruction is begun within one year after such damage or destruction and carried forward with due diligence.
+(a) Temporary structures or signs subject to the applicable sections of the Zoning Bylaw.

+(b) Walks, walls, fences, terraces, and driveways serving dwellings in areas zoned for single-family residences.

+- (c) Storm windows, storm doors, screen doors, window screens, window air conditioners, antennas for communications equipment, solar panels, greenhouses, and windmills. - (d) Buildings which do not require a building permit. - (e) Signs in conformity with the Town of Sherborn Zoning Bylaw. - (f) Color of paint on previously painted surfaces. - (g) The reconstruction, substantially similar in exterior design, of a building, structure or exterior architectural feature damaged or destroyed by fire, storm or other disaster, provided such reconstruction is begun within one year after such damage or destruction and carried forward with due diligence.

-b) Nothing in this Section shall be construed to prevent the ordinary maintenance, repair or replacement of any exterior architectural feature within an Historic District which does not involve a change in design, material, color or the outward appearance thereof, nor to prevent the landscaping with plants, trees, or shrubs, nor construed to prevent the meeting of requirements certified by a duly authorized public officer to be necessary for the public safety because of an unsafe or dangerous condition, nor construed to prevent any construction or alteration under a permit duly issued prior to the adoption of this Section.
+(2) Nothing in this article shall be construed to prevent the ordinary maintenance, repair or replacement of any exterior architectural feature within an Historic District which does not involve a change in design, material, color or the outward appearance thereof, nor to prevent the landscaping with plants, trees, or shrubs, nor construed to prevent the meeting of requirements certified by a duly authorized public officer to be necessary for the public safety because of an unsafe or dangerous condition, nor construed to prevent any construction or alteration under a permit duly issued prior to the adoption of this article.